 Finally, spreadsheets such as Microsoft Excel are not designed for regulated environments – but the biopharma industry is a regulated one.
 The chief requirements to meet for electronic records are the EU’s Annex 11 and the FDA’s 21 CFR Part 11.
 It is possible to meet these requirements with a spreadsheet, but the process is time-consuming.
 Spreadsheet errors are commonly cited on FDA warning letters.

 Several companies offer database-based software designed specifically to manage and track samples used in life sciences, which aim to address all of these issues and provide the exact information that sample managers need to know.
-This sample management software or LIMS solutions are scalable and vary from cloud-based subscription services, to bespoke tools for multi-site management, and everything in between.
+Sometimes known as sample management software, LIMS solutions or sample inventory management systems, these solutions are scalable and vary from cloud-based subscription services, to bespoke tools for multi-site management, and everything in between.
 Some solutions have been on the market for decades and are trusted by biopharma companies, contract research organisations and academia worldwide.

 For instance, Titian’s Mosaic sample management software can log and track any sample, stored in any container, in any type of store, from collection to disposal, with a complete audit trail.